Fox Spirit Matchmaker: Animated plot

-In modern time, Luolan gave Bai Yuechu delicious food for seven days and Bai became a little chicken.
+Later, Luolan gave Bai Yuechu food for seven days and Bai became a little chicken.
 She wanted to use this method to get Bai's soul so that she could bring Pingqiu back to life.
 Susu and her friends finally found Luolan's cave and wanted to save Bai, but the emperor Qingtian prevented them.
 Susu took out a brochure written by Bai which can help her in danger.
 She turned it to the last page and bit it, becoming Honghong temporarily.
 But this Honghong was different from before.
 When they saved Bai and Bai turned normal, Luolan caught his soul again and started to bring Pingqiu back to life.
 However, Bai wasn't dead, everyone was amazed that he had too many souls.
 The emperor knew that Luolan made friends with the black fox spirits and she had already prepared to use her life to bring Pingqiu back.
 Finally, Bai's father, Bai Qiu'en(白裘恩) caught the black fox spirits and everything became normal.

 However, Sanshao had a communication with the soul of Dongfang Yuechu outside of the cave.
 Sanshao "created" Bai Yuechu in order to bring Dongfang back to life.
 Dongfang's love continuation may have some problems, each reincarnation of him was not his real soul.
 His soul was divided in each reincarnation and the real one became a kind of subconscious.
 Sanshao collected all the souls and put them into Bai's body.
 And if Dongfang was brought back to life, Bai would die.
-After that, Sanshao met Bai Qiu'en, Qiu'en insisted on Tushan's love continuation method but Sanshao preferred to keep the whole of Dongfang.
+After that, Sanshao met Bai Qiu'en, and Qiu'en insisted on Tushan's love continuation method but Sanshao preferred to keep the whole of Dongfang.
 Sanshao called Qiu'en "predecessors" and went away.